itom-project/itom/docs/userDoc/source/07_plugins/getstart-filter.rst

 the label (via a slot **setText(QString)**).
 The progress will be changed from a user-defined minimum value up to a user-defined maximum value (if the algorithm is finished).

+For itom 4.1 or younger, it is also possible to connect to different signals of :py:class:`itom.progressObserver` via the method :py:meth:`itom.progressObserver.connect`, such that user defined callback methods can be created in Python, that are called for instance if the current progress value or progress text have changed.

 Usage of filters
 =======================